sotbotwluv/MEXCBypassAutoTrade/guide_en.md

 ---

 ## ⚙️ 5.
-Bot Functionality Description
+Bot Functionality Description - BETA version

 - The bot operates based on a pre-programmed strategy (1-minute scalping).
 - The default trade volume should be about **0.1% of the account**.